Implementing fallback write routing during network partitions

 self.lock = threading.RLock()

-# InfluxDB client with conservative retry budget
+# InfluxDB client with a conservative retry budget.

 self.client = InfluxDBClient(url=url, token=token, org=org)